-Leave yourself enough time to make preparations for your journey as after all, there are quite a number of things to do.
-If you need to apply for a visa, there are set time limits and periods for issue which must be taken into account; if you get a vaccination, then a certain period of time must also pass before it takes effect.
-It also does no harm to leave a small time allowance for any other unforeseen circumstances.
-Depending on your destination, a preparation time of 6-8 weeks is recommended.
+Leave yourself enough time to make preparations, you will be surprised by how many things there are to do.
+If you need to apply for a visa, there are time limits which must be taken into account; if you get a vaccination, then a certain period of time must pass before it can protect you.
+It also does no harm to leave a small time buffer for any other unforeseen circumstances.
+Depending on your backpacking destination, a preparation time of 6-8 weeks is recommended.

-It is absolutely essential before starting your journey to take a look at your passport or as necessary, to apply for a passport.
-(Caution: it can take up to six weeks for a passport to be issued).
-Always take a close look at the validity period for your passport and also at the regulations prevailing at your destination on how long a passport should still be valid after your entry to the country.
-It may also be that you need a visa whereby for most travel destinations the limit is set at 90 days so only those who stay longer need to have a visa.
-On the website of the Foreign Office you will find an overview of all countries and their entry requirements.
+It is absolutely essential before starting your journey to take a look at your passport or apply for one.
+(Caution: it can take up to eight to six weeks for a passport to be issued).
+Always take a close look at the validity of your passport but also at the regulations of your destination on how long a passport should still be valid after your entry.

-In conjunction with your visit to the doctor you can also check how well equipped your first aid kit is or start to put together a first aid kit for your journey.
-Basic requisites include: agents to reduce fever and pain, tablets in cases of nausea, intestinal ailments, sunburn, insect stings, allergies, fungus infections, conjunctivitis and bruises.
+In connection with your visit to the doctor you can also check how well equipped your first-aid kit is or start putting it together.
+The basic version includes: Medicine against fever and pain, nausea, gastrointestinal complaints, sunburn, insect bites, allergies, fungal diseases, conjunctivitis and bruises.